Whiteknight/Acquaintance/docs/PubSub.md

     // Invoke an action on the payload
     .Invoke(payload => { })

-    // Invoke an action on the envelope .InvokeEnvelope(envelope => { })
+    // Invoke an action on the envelope, which gives access to metadata .InvokeEnvelope(envelope => { })

-    // Invoke a method on a handler object .Invoke(handler)
+    // Invoke a method on a handler object of type ISubscriptionHandler<T>
+    .Invoke(handler)

     // Instantiate a service to handle the message;